-- (i) Revenue from contracts with customers - 1) Sale of goods-wastes containing precious metals
+(i) Revenue from contracts with customers

+1) Sale of goods-trading of electronic wastes which including precious metals

-The Company is operating electronic wastes recycling and treatment business as well as scrap metal trading.
+The Company is operating electronic wastes recycling and treatment services and scrap metal trading.
 The Company recognizes revenue when control of the goods has transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
 Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products in accordance with the sales contract, the acceptance provisions have lapsed, or the Company has objective evidence that all criteria for acceptance have been satisfied.